wime12/lemonbar-status/README.md

 The enumeration `infos` determines the output sequence and also the size of the `infos` array in `main()` where the strings returned by the `*_info()` functions are stored.

+## Remarks

+The program grabs the XF86AudioMute, XF86AudioLowerVolume and XF86AudioRaiseVolume keys.
+Therefore applications will not receive those keys.
+This is my personal preference.
+But it can be changed in the X event loop with the `xcb_allow_events()` function.